krbrink2/rendgine/README.md

 To render an animation, change ANIMATE to "true" in controls.h.
 The binary will produce a series of frames: a000.png, a001.png. animates.sh produces an mp4 file from these.

+FOR CS 419:
+I am making an attempt at the extra credit points with animation capabilities.
+See the google doc for details.